Prof. Edwin E. Moise

 There are no prerequisites for HIST 1730.

-If the pandemic gets bad enough I may have to change my plans, but I plan to teach this as a traditional history class.
+I plan to teach this as a traditional history class.
 Most discussion will be in the classroom, though some will take place through Canvas.
 Lectures, quizzes, and tests will take place in the classroom.
 Other written assignments will be turned in through Canvas.